oktagonia/oktagonia.github.io/docs/blog/insolubility/p.md

 My instinct at this point was to play around with the sizes of this group and its commutant.
 The idea was that if the order of the commutants stops decreasing at some point then that means that the group is insoluble.
-And, as it happens, the order of the commutants stops increasing instantly.
+And, as it happens, the order of the commutants stops decreasing instantly.

 ```
 sage: len(K(S)) == len(K(K(S))